gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.3.4
+- Added icon to identify a pooled card in the Monarch module

+v.
 2.3.3 - Squashing Bugs
 - Fixed issue where item macros could not be created
 - Fixed multiple issues involving player combat trackers either